daaf/derekfarr/content/docs/articles/wireguard-remote-access.md

     $ sudo systemctl start wg-quick@wg0.service
     ```

+### Generate a QR code from the client config
+1. Download `qrencode`.
+On Ubuntu:
+    ```shell
+    $ sudo apt install qrencode
+    ```
+2. Use `qrencode` to generate a QR code from `mobile.conf`.
+My server is headless—it has no GUI—so I used the `ansiutf8` option to specify that the QR code should be in a plain text format.
+    ```shell
+    $ qrencode -t ansiutf8 < /etc/wireguard/mobile.conf
+    ```

-## Set up the mobile interface
+### Set up the client
+At this point, you've created the server and client configuration and have the server interface running.
+Now you need to get the client configuration onto your phone.

-1. Download the Wireguard mobile app.
+1. On your phone, download the Wireguard mobile app.

 2. In the Wireguard mobile app, add a new tunnel and select **Create a new QR code**.